 This is the Court of the Patriarchs.
 Depart the bus here for a trail to a scenic viewpoint.
 It is paved and about 150 feet long.
 It starts on the right side.
 Be sure to take your camera and other belongings.
 Watch your step as you exit.
 Court of the Patriarchs to Zion Lodge

 I’m Michael Plyler, a photographer and director of the Zion Canyon Field Institute.
 If you’re like me, you’ve been taking a lot of photographs.
 The scenery here has inspired millions of people.
 There’s a great example of this out the windows on the left.
 Look for the three high peaks in the white and pink sandstone.
 A Methodist minister and two local boys named these peaks the Court of the Patriarchs, after Abraham, Isaac, and Jacob from the Old Testament of the Bible.

 In 1903, before the world knew much about Zion Canyon, an American artist and writer named Frederick Dellenbaugh spent the summer here.
-He showed his paintings a year later at the St. Louis World’s Fair, and people didn’t believe that the steep canyons and colorful rock could possibly be real.
+He showed his paintings and people and didn’t believe that the steep canyons and colorful rock could possibly be real.
 That same year, he wrote these words in a national magazine:

 “The spectator is instantly enveloped in the maze of cliffs and color, a double line of majestic sculptures—domes, pyramids, pinnacles, temples, sweeping away to the north, dazzling with vermillion, orange, pink, and white…”